UConn Players to Watch Against Miami (FL) - Final Four

 UConn Players to Watch

-Sanogo is tops on the Huskies with 17.1 points per contest and 7.5 rebounds, while also posting 1.3 assists.
+Sanogo is tops on the Huskies with 17.1 points per contest and 7.5 rebounds, while also averaging 1.3 assists.

-Tristen Newton posts 9.9 points, 4.3 rebounds and 4.6 assists per contest.
-Defensively, he averages 1.1 steals and 0.3 blocked shots.
+Tristen Newton puts up 9.9 points, 4.3 rebounds and 4.6 assists per game.
+Defensively, he puts up 1.1 steals and 0.3 blocked shots.

-Andre Jackson paces his squad in assists per contest (4.7), and also averages 6.8 points and 6.4 rebounds.
-Defensively, he delivers 1 steal and 0.5 blocked shots.
+Andre Jackson leads the Huskies at 4.7 assists per contest, while also putting up 6.4 rebounds and 6.8 points.

 UConn Top Performers (Last 10 Games)